McDowell Middle School Girls Lacrosse is a fun, educational, and competitive lacrosse program for Erie-area girls in grades 4–8.

 , a festival-style tournament in Medina, OH.

-to get a sense of what our season looks like.
 All that travel can be a little intimidating to new families!
 But we never travel more than two hours; the play days and tournaments allow not only the girls but also the parents to bond and have a good time; and we have a ride coordinator to help out with girls who need rides to play days.

 Cost: $200 club fee.
 We are a parent- run organization, and we receive no outside funding.
 The club fees cover all of the expenses involved in running our spring season: coaches' salaries, referee fees, trainer fees (for home games), each girl's US Lacrosse registration, and tournament entry fees.
 There is also a $75 deposit for the uniform, but as long as we get the uniform back at the end of the season, we do not cash that check.